ahmetaltunfatih/LEDAW/README.md

 - `examples` directory containing:
   - `orca-outputs`: ORCA output files for several interaction types
   - `ledaw-inputs`: Example Python scripts to run LEDAW on the `orca-outputs` files (intended for code-oriented users)
+  - `ledip-inputs`: Example Python scripts to run LEDIP

+---

+### **LEDIP Usage (Script-Based-Only)**

+- No separate installation is needed.
+Run the LEDIP modules directly from Python.
+- `fragmentation_engine.py` – Detects and labels molecular fragments from the XYZ file of the supersystem.
+- `led_input_prep_engine.py` – Generates all required ORCA LED input files for N-body and two-body analyses, both with and without BSSE correction.
+- Sample Python scripts to run these two engines are provided in the `/examples/ledip-inputs/` directory.
+- Consult `LEDAW` manual in the `/docs` directory for options and detailed usage of these modules.

 ---